HTM-Elves/Writing-Your-Own-Tutorials/docs/md/13-Details.md

 <details class="sandbox" open>
 <summary>Sandbox</summary>
-This is a sandbox: a place to experiment and make mistakes
+This is a sandbox: a place to experiment and make mistakes.

 </details>